-This collection showcases the latest innovations in research on the application of corpora and corpus-based methods in writing instruction in ESP/EAP and the many ways in which corpora can be successfully and practically integrated in ESP/EAP programmes
+This collection showcases the latest innovations in research on the application of corpora and corpus-based methods in ESP/EAP writing instruction and the many ways in which corpora can be successfully and practically integrated in ESP/EAP programmes.

-This book will be of particular interest to students and researchers in applied corpus linguistics, English for Specific Purposes, and English for Academic Purposes, as well as active practitioners in EAP/ESP writing instruction.
+This book will be of particular interest to students and researchers in applied corpus linguistics, English for Specific Purposes, and English for Academic Purposes, as well as active practitioners in ESP/EAP writing instruction.

 Table of Contents

 Dichotomies and debates in corpora and ESP/EAP writing

 Chapter 1 Exploiting corpora to provide guidance for academic writing: The BAWE Quicklinks project

 Chapter 2 Discipline-specific academic phraseology: Corpus evidence and potential applications

 Chapter 3 Exploring the relationships between English writing motivation and uptake of corpus-aided corrective feedback: A longitudinal study

 Hsien-Chin Liou & Szu-Yu Liu

 Chapter 4 Exploiting a genre-specific corpus in ESP writing: students’ preferences and strategies